 The seed for what would eventually become Rock Steady Boxing was planted when Newman began one-on-one boxing training a few years after he was diagnosed.
 He witnessed a dramatic improvement in his physical health, agility and daily functioning because of the intense, high-energy boxing workouts.
 Newman’s quality of life improved dramatically in a short time due to how he fought back against Parkinson’s disease.

 In 2013, after seeing Rock Steady Boxing in action at the World Parkinson's Congress in Montreal, Mary Neilans travelled to Indianapolis to become certified as a Rock Steady Boxing coach.
-Mary also committed to bringing the benefits of Rock Steady Boxing to Canada by forming the first and only Canadian affiliate - Rock Steady Boxing Toronto.
+Mary also committed to bringing the benefits of Rock Steady Boxing to Canada by forming the first Canadian affiliate - Rock Steady Boxing Toronto.

 In 2014, Joey Freeman, who was diagnosed with young-onset Parkinson's in 2009, completed Rock Steady Boxing certification.
 He currently serves as both a volunteer coach and a support person for Parkinson's boxers.